COVID 19 Measures

 We do not allow other picnics anywhere on our site.

-Dogs are welcome on our site as long as they are on leads and under control at all times.
+Dogs are welcome on our site and in our gardens as long as they are on leads and under tight control at all times.

-We have water bowls for them and the staff are always happy to refill if required.
+Water bowls are available outside and staff are always happy to refill if required.

 We have poultry corn available for those wishing to feed the ducks on our ponds.
-There is an honesty box on the window sill of the conservatory.
-Bags are 50p each.
+There is an honesty box on the greeting desk where visitors are welcomed to the Garden Café.
+Bags are 50p each and can also be purchased from the service points.

-We provide this facility for our visitors as bread has been shown not to be very good for the ducks diet or the pond environment.
+We provide this facility for our visitors as bread has been shown not to be very good for a duck's diet or the pond environment.
 For more information please click here

 There are a number of well signed footpaths in the Hanbury area; we therefore welcome considerate walkers and hikers who incorporate a visit to our Craft Centre or Restaurant into their walk.